Students' Federation of India: LGBTQIA+ issues

 SFI has actively supported LGBTQIA+ rights.
 SFI was the first student organization in India to nominate an openly gay person for a Student Union election as they nominated Gourab Ghosh for Jawaharlal Nehru University Student Union elections held in 2013 as its candidate for the General Secretary position.
 SFI has campaigned for LGBTQIA+ rights in college campuses, and has held conventions.
 In 2016, SFI decided to include the ‘others’ gender option in its membership forms.
 SFI has supported the scrapping of section 377 and opposes the Transgender Persons Act, 2019 commenting that the Act "infringes on the rights and dignity of transpersons".
-Prominent LGBTQIA+ persons in SFI include Apratim Roy (first trans SFI West Bengal State committee member), Nandhana (first Transgender member of Thrissur District committee, Kerala), Adam Harry (first transman to become a pilot in India), Muhammed Zuhrabi (queer activist, ex-General Secretary, Pondicherry University Students' Council).
+Prominent LGBTQIA+ persons in SFI include Apratim Roy (first trans SFI West Bengal State committee member), Nandhana (first Transgender member of Thrissur District committee, Kerala), Adam Harry (first trans man to become a pilot in India), Muhammed Zuhrabi (queer activist, ex-General Secretary, Pondicherry University Students' Council).

 Violence

-There have been several cases of SFI cadres booked for attacks on opponents.
+There have been cases of SFI cadres booked for anti-social activities in Thiruvananthapuram city.
 In 2017, T Vijayalakshmi, the Director-in-Charge of Students Services of Kerala University, went on indefinite leave, citing death threats received from SFI affiliated students.
-In 2019, retired justice PK Shamsudin conducted an informal probe to look into the discrepancies in college campus politics; Shamsudin noted the anti-democratic activities of SFI in Kerala and made a remark of presence of "torture rooms" run by SFI in university spaces.
+In 2019, retired judge PK Shamsudin conducted an informal personal probe in college campus politics; Shamsudin claimed anti-democratic activities of SFI in University College, Thiruvananthapuram and claimed presence of "torture rooms" run by SFI.
 That same year, SFI College Unit members were arrested for stabbing a student at University College.
 In 2022, videos of the office of an MP from Wayanad Rahul Gandhi being vandalised by SFI members were circulated on social media.
 The incident was condemned by Kerala Chief Minister Pinarayi Vijayan.
-In 2022, SFI activists were booked for assault on woman at Government Law College, Trivandrum.
+In 2022, SFI activists were booked for assault on woman at Government Law College, Thiruvananthapuram.
 In 2023, SFI activists barged into the Asianet News media office in Ernakulam.
 The activists pushed aside the security guard and displayed banners against the news outlet.